paulsengroup/hictk/docs/cli_reference.rst

   Options:
     -h,--help                   Print this help message and exit --resolution UINT:NONNEGATIVE
-                                HiC matrix resolution (ignored when file is in .cool format).
+                                Hi-C matrix resolution (ignored when file is in .cool format).
     --matrix-type ENUM:value in {expected->2,observed->0,oe->1} OR {2,0,1} [observed]
                                 Matrix type (ignored when file is not in .hic format).
     --matrix-unit ENUM:value in {BP->0,FRAG->1} OR {0,1} [BP]